We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-The Pixel 6 and 6 Pro might be Google’s newest Android phones, but don’t count out last year’s models just yet.
-The Pixel 5a is a worthy pick for best budget Android phone and anyone trying to upgrade to a 5G phone without spending a thousand bucks or more.
-At just $450, the Pixel 5a offers respectable (if outdated) mid-range specs, 5G network support, and camera technology second only to the Pixel 6 and its Tensor chip.
-It can also upgrade to Android 12 right out of the box, giving you immediate access to features that may take months to arrive on non-Pixel devices.
-Google also supports older devices for years after launch, routinely adding new features and fixing bugs, and the Pixel 5a still has several years of updates ahead of it.
+The Pixel 7a is a worthy pick for the best budget Android phone and anyone trying to upgrade to a 5G phone without spending a thousand bucks or more.
+At just $500, the Pixel 7a offers respectable mid-range specs, 5G network support, and advanced camera technology.
+It comes 13 right out of the box, and Google supports older devices for years after launch.
+It routinely adds new features and fixes bugs, meaning this phone has several years of updates ahead of it.

 Q: Which Android phone sold the most?

-The Samsung Galaxy S4 is the all-time highest-selling Android phone, at 80 million units worldwide.
-Samsung’s Galaxy phones are routinely among the best-selling phones and the Galaxy A51, A21S, A01, and A11 were among the best-selling Android phones in 2020.
+The Samsung Galaxy S4 is still the all-time highest-selling Android phone, at 80 million units worldwide.
+Samsung’s Galaxy phones are routinely among the best-selling phones, and the Galaxy A51, A21S, A01, and A11 were among the best-selling Android phones in 2020.

 Q: Which smartphone will last the longest?

-Of the current Android phone crop, the Moto G Power’s battery will last the longest on a single charge—often several hours longer than the most powerful flagship phones.
-Unfortunately, it’s a sub-par device otherwise, with weak specs and lagging Android update support, but it only costs between $200 and $250 depending on the mod
+Of the current Android phone crop, the Asus ROG Phone 7 Ultimate battery will last the longest on a single charge—often several hours longer than the most powerful flagship phones.
+It’s also the best phone for gamers and good for audiophiles who want to test Bluetooth codecs.